iwojima-dev/Raisz_relief_QGIS/README.md

   at A2–A1 sizes and still renders in a few minutes.
 The progress bar may appear to freeze at 40–50%; this is normal.
 - Above ~12,000 px the gain is marginal, while memory and time grow quadratically.
-Use strip mode (see below) if you go there anyway.
+This ceiling concerns the **Classic** algorithm, which works at the DEM's own resolution; use strip mode (see below) if you go there anyway.
+The landform algorithm never reaches it — its internal cap is 6,000 px.

 The **landform algorithm** resamples internally to *Working resolution* (default 2,000 px) — raise it to 3,000–4,000 px for a final sheet.
 The